 Regularly check your credit reference files

 If someone is making false applications for credit in your name, it will appear on your credit reference files.
 You should check these at least once a year (or immediately if you suspect fraud).
 See the Credit Rating guide.

-The prime worry is that criminals will take your identity details and use it along with other information to build a new profile, applying for new products in your name, which will go on to your records and destroy your credit history.
-Yet as long as we take sensible precautions ourselves, the risks are limited.
+The prime worry is that criminals will take your identity and use it along with other information to build a new profile, apply for new products in your name, which will go on to your records and ruin your credit history.
+Yet as long as you take sensible precautions, the risks are limited.

 How does ID fraud work?